winbench/bench/docs/src-content/ref/config.md

 * Data Type: string
 * Possible Values: `zip`, `7z`, `tar`, `wim`
 * Default: `zip`
-* Typ: Custom/Site
+* Type: Custom/Site

 ### LauncherDir {#LauncherDir}

 * Description: The path to the directory where launcher shortcuts are stored.
 * Data Type: path
 * Default: `launcher`
-* Typ: Custom
+* Type: Custom

 ### LauncherScriptDir {#LauncherScriptDir}

 * Description: The path to the directory where launcher wrapper scripts are stored.
 * Data Type: path
 * Default: `$LibDir$\_launcher`
-* Typ: Custom
+* Type: Custom

 ### QuickAccessCmd {#QuickAccessCmd}

 * Description: A switch which controls if a launcher for the Windows command interpreter (CMD) is created.
 * Data Type: boolean
 * Default: `true`
-* Typ: Custom/Site
+* Type: Custom/Site

 ### QuickAccessPowerShell {#QuickAccessPowerShell}

 * Description: A switch which controls if a launcher for the PowerShell is created.
 * Data Type: boolean
 * Default: `false`
-* Typ: Custom/Site
+* Type: Custom/Site

 ### QuickAccessBash {#QuickAccessBash}

 * Description: A switch which controls if a launcher for the Git Bash is created.
 * Data Type: boolean
 * Default: `false`
-* Typ: Custom/Site
+* Type: Custom/Site

 This switch only takes affect, if the [Git app](/ref/apps/#Git) is activated.